vidstack/player/.github/CONTRIBUTING.md

 ### Unit

-For unit tests you can simply create a `*.test.ts` file next to the file you are testing and run `npm run test` or `npm run test:watch` in the terminal.
+For unit tests, you can simply create a `*.test.ts` file next to the file you are testing, and run `npm run test` or `npm run test:watch` in the terminal.
 This project uses [Web Test Runner][web-test-runner] for writing/running unit tests.
-To learn more about writing unit tests follow the link to the Web Test Runner site, and see other tests in the project.
+To learn more about writing unit tests, follow the link to the Web Test Runner site, and see other tests in the project.

 ## ✍️ Commit

 This project uses [semantic commit messages][semantic-commit-style] to automate package releases.
-Simply refer to the link, and also see existing commits to get an idea of how to write your message.
+Simply refer to the link, and check out existing commits to get an idea of how to write your message.

 ```bash
 # Add all changes to staging to be committed.